Dolphin Reef is not only a Red Sea beach, but it is also the place where you can swim with dolphins. Let’s begin the visit!

 Swimming With Dolphins

 If you want to swim with dolphins, then you have two options.
-You can either snorkel or diving with the dolphins.
+You can either snorkel or dive with the dolphins.

 Snorkel With Dolphins